dimonrus/gostdocs/quickstart.md

 At first, you need to clone [GOST](https://github.com/dimonrus/gost) repo from git into your work directory.

-Ensure you have installed [GOLANG](https://go.dev/dl/) before your starts
+Ensure you have installed [GOLANG](https://go.dev/dl/) before your start
 ## Clone GOST

 ```bash